Instruction Mining: Instruction Data Selection for Tuning Large Language Models: Experiment Settings

-The general procudure of our multivariate evaluation experiment is shown in Figure \ref{fig:procedure}.
-To estimate the correlation between evaluation loss $L$ and bag of indicators $I$ and promise the scalability of our method, we need to get datasets of different indicator values.
-To achieve this, we commence by selecting several commonly used datasets with different presumed quality levels and fuse them together with randomly sampled percentages to create finetune datasets.
+The general procedure of our rule estimation experiment is shown in Figure \ref{fig:procedure}.
+To estimate the correlation between the evaluation loss and indicators $I$, we need to get datasets of different indicator values.
+To achieve this, we first select several commonly used datasets with different presumed quality levels and fuse them together with randomly sampled percentages to create finetune datasets.
 These sampled finetune datasets should encompass varying proportions of preassumed high quality and low quality examples.
 For each of these sampled datasets $D_i$, we compute its respective indicator values $I(D_i)$ and finetune a base language model $M$ using $D_i$.
-Following Equation~\ref{eq:quality}, the quality $Q_{D_i}$ for dataset $D_i$ is approximated using the evaluation loss of finetuned model $\tilde M_i$ on a fair evaluation dataset $D_{eval}$.
-Following the collection of a range of results correlating $Q_{D_i}$ with $I(D_i)$, we undertake a statistical regression analysis to discern patterns and relationships within the compiled data.
+Following Equation~\ref{eq:quality}, the quality $Q_{D_i}$ for dataset $D_i$ is approximated using the evaluation loss of finetuned model $M_{ft,i}$ on a fair evaluation dataset $D_{eval}$.
+Following the collection of a range of results correlating $Q_{D_i}$ with $I(D_i)$, we undertake a statistical regression analysis to discern relationships within the dataset.